diyhue/ReadTheDocs/source/getting_started.rst

     docker rm -f diyHue

-* Recreate the container using the commands above.
+* Recreate the container using the commands above, changing the tag if necessary.

+Alternatively, you may utilize the docker-compose file found in the .build directory of the repository to setup diyHue.
+Once copied, it may be started using ``docker-compose up`` and stopped using ``docker-compose down``.
+Updates can be achieved by changing the tag in the configuration and restarting ``docker-compose restart``.

 The container will auto-start on host boot or a container crash.